rodribro/ICU_LoS_prediction/README.md

     * Activate the environment by running: <code> source venv/bin/activate </code>
     * Afterwards run:  <code> pip install -r requirements.txt </code> (install the required dependencies)

+NB: Most work was done in the notebooks available in both the root and src directories.
+Will separate the work into files later on

 Note: The files [Chart Events](https://mimic.mit.edu/docs/iii/tables/chartevents/) and [DateTimeEvent](https://mimic.mit.edu/docs/iii/tables/datetimeevents/) will not be included in the github repo due to its ~36GB size.
 (Might add them later via Git's LFS)